 Agency Non-Compliance with Congressional Mandates

-The Secretary of Defense issued four reform memos on September 30, 2025, directly targeting the failures in this case: repeat complainants, promotion holds without defined criteria, and lack of timeliness standards.
+The Secretary of War issued four reform memos on September 30, 2025, directly targeting the failures in this case: repeat complainants, promotion holds without defined criteria, and lack of timeliness standards.
 The Marine Corps has implemented zero of them in six months.
 The Army issued implementing guidance five days before the memos.
 Non-compliance is a choice.

 The Record